sushantmane/venice/docs/quickstart/quickstart-multi-datacenter.md

 ```

-#### Step 8: Let's update some existing records in the dataset and add few new records using incremental push
+#### Step 8: Let's updateAsync some existing records in the dataset and add few new records using incremental push

 ##### Print records to be updated and added to the existing dataset in the store
 ```bash